not-nullptr/PwnedPhysics/README.md

 ## WARNING!

 Haubna, like the cross-eyed prick they are, have changed the port.
-You will **need** to go into `app.js`, and change the `oldVersion` variable to true or false, depending if you have a newer version.
-I'm not sure when they changed the port.
-You may need to experiment.
-If you're running the latest version, this needs to be set to true.
+You will **need** to go into `app.js`, and change the `oldVersion` variable to true or false, depending if you have version 105 or later. **If you're running 105 or later, this needs to be set to false.**

 ## You're not funny.
 How do I set this up?